You are here:

 IFFIm uses pledges from donor governments to sell bonds in the capital markets, making funds immediately available for Gavi programmes.

 From the United Kingdom's ground-breaking proposal in 2003 to the latest "Vaccine Bond" issuance to investors, trace IFFIm's history in the making.

-IFFIm Chair René Karsenti (center) with, from left, Board member Cyrus Ardalan, Board member Didier Cherpitel, Board member Doris Herrera-Pol, Board member Fatimatou Zahra Diop, Board member and Audit Committee Chair Marcus Fedder and Board member Christopher Egerton-Warburton.
+IFFIm Chair René Karsenti (center) with, from left, Board member Cyrus Ardalan, former-Board member Didier Cherpitel, Board member Doris Herrera-Pol, Board member Fatimatou Zahra Diop, Board member and Audit Committee Chair Marcus Fedder and Board member Christopher Egerton-Warburton.
 Photo by Sam Phillips.

 The World Bank serves as Treasury Manager while immunisation programmes are funded by IFFIm through Gavi, the Vaccine Alliance.